Fauda: Jewish and Israeli perspectives

 Tablet magazine notes that both pro-Israeli and pro-Palestinian critics complain that the show is biased against their points of view, an indication that it is evenhanded.
 Writer Josef Joffe notes:

 To begin, the protagonists look, walk, dress and speak the same, with Palestinians and Israeli switching smoothly from Hebrew to Arabic, and vice versa.
 Their common bond are those classic Arabic swear words centering on the sexual depravity of one’s mother.
 It doesn’t require a subtle mind to get the subtext: Look how alike we are.

 Nor does Fauda squelch the voices of the Palestinian.
 They keep articulating their grievances and their claims to justice.
 They love their children, and they cry over their fallen.
 No black and white hats here.
 The Jews defend their homeland; the Arab kill because they want one.
 Both sides believe they are in the right, though the Hamas types also invoke Allah.
 Both feast and fornicate.
 They have families and rebellious sons.
 In-group power struggles keep overwhelming the existential national conflict.
 They go after each other as they plot their next attack on the enemy.

-Criticism

-Various pro-Palestinian groups have labeled Fauda as an "Israeli propaganda".
-Rachel Shabi, writing in The Guardian, criticised the show for its politics and its "relentless machismo".
-According to Yasmeen Serhan of The Atlantic, "Viewers who are hungry for a Palestinian perspective on the conflict would do well to urge Netflix to commission a Palestinian-created series, because Fauda will probably prove a disappointment."
-George Zeidan of Right to Movement Palestine, was more direct; in Haaretz, he wrote "The Middle East is already bursting with disinformation, insinuations and dangerous propaganda: there's no need for yet more.
-Fauda can do better."
-An article by Yara Hawari in Al Jazeera about the "latest surge of programmes focusing on Israel and trying to show it as a force for good" gave the opinion that "although not as crude as classic Orientalist cinema and TV, these programmes are no less racist and perhaps even more dangerous in their subtlety and slick presentation."
-Reviewers have described it as "shooting and crying".
+Accolades